nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Put Serge infront of the party while running to Termina.
   * Talk to the statue polisher, allow Kid to join you in your party.
   * Replace Leena with Kid.
-  * Pick up the Profiteer Purse under the stair case of the mansion past the Smithy shop, head to the Smithy.
+  * Pick up the Profiteer Purse under the staircase of the mansion past the Smithy shop, head to the Smithy.
   * Blacksmith
       * Disassemble
         * Profiteer Purse